 An additional thing I like is just that these books and resources exist.
 Thank you, Matthew & Lingualism!

 Just one small issue: The Kindle structure hasn’t been done so you can’t use the table of contents.
 Using contents is a quick way to go to the right section.
 The implication is that for example, That means that in the Big Book of Verbs, the only way I can find a verb is using search, or browsing through hundreds of pages.
 I don’t think this is critical because I think search is the best way to use them.

 What else I’d like to see

 I think drills are essential to learning a language well.
-Especially making sentences and listening to conversation.
-In the past I’ve enjoyed books with both of these approaches, and would love to see resources like these in every language we study.
+Especially making sentences and listening to conversations.
+In the past, I’ve enjoyed books with both of these approaches and would love to see resources like these in every language we study.

 Resources forcing you to make sentences: I used a book ages ago called “Teach Yourself Spanish Grammar”.
 Every page (two facing small pages) had one grammar concept (like “past tense”, then a bunch of exercises to hammer it in.
 It’s how I learned a lot of hard ideas, like how to say things like “If I had more money, I’d buy a better laptop.”
 (J/k laptops were barely a thing in 1999)

 Resources forcing us to listen to conversation: I’ve used listening drills books in Chinese.
 You listen to the audio and constantly re-listen to it to catch the nuances of how things are pronounced in everyday life.
 You might only end up mimicking 10% of it, but the key is volume: do a lot and make that 10% stretch out.

 What we omitted from this list